yogesrai/AndroidFinalAssessment/README.md

 <p>This is a simple to-do app</p>
 <h3>Introduction</h3>
 <p>This is Developing Mobile Application final assesment todo app. this app fullfilled all the requirement as per university provided requirement guide lines.
-this app is build by java and following by android architecture.</p>
+this app is build by java and following by android architecture. i.e ROOM AND MVVM.
+Room is an object relational mapping library (ORM).In other word Room will map our database object to java object.room has three main component.i.e Entity,Dao,Database. entity define database table.
+Dao provide api for reading and writing data.
+Database represent database holder.Model-View_ViewModel(MVVM) the main role of mvvm in the software development process are View informs the inform the viewmodel about the users action. view model handles the connection between view and model it is also equivalent to the controller or mediator of between view and model
+Data Model is the library of datasource. the view model works with data model for to get and set purpose.</p>
 <h4>App Logo </h4>
 <img src="images/logo.JPG" width="100" height="100">
 <h3>Features of the TODO APP</h3>